Movement-DAO/move-docs/docs/dao/legal/definitions.md

 **"Allow Minting Tokens", "Allow Changing Tokens", "Allow Setting Terminals", "Allow Setting the Controller", "Allow Terminal Migrations", and "Allow Controller Migration"** each refer to different Juicebox protocol functions which Juicebox Projects can enable or disable each Funding Cycle.
 By default, these functions are disabled.

 **"Amendments"** conveys that any provision of this Charter may be amended, waived or modified only upon a vote in favor of such amendment, waiver or modification by the DAO Members through the Designated Smart Contract.

+**"Application binary interface (abi)"** The standard way to interact with contracts in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interactions.

 **"Audit"** refers to a testing process for potential security improvements or other improvements to a new token, project, product, or offering, or for potential improvements to an existing token, project, product, or offering.
 Testing networks ("Testnets" or "Test nets") can be used to test the viability and vulnerability of new ideas, concepts, code, and processes before those ideas, concepts, code, or processes are deployed to other networks.